MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 A good client can be your best asset: they talk about you, recommend you to other potential clients, give you more projects, promote your stuff, and offer better conditions over time.
 Actually, a happy client rarely ever changes providers.

 Conversely, a bad customer can bring your business down.
-People that force you to work without contract, on abusive conditions or not paying customers pose a real threat to your company.
+People that force you to work without a contract, on abusive conditions or not paying customers pose a real threat to your company.

 Once you have defined your business model, and your company culture, you should also define what kind of clients do you want to have and stick to them.

 Accepting bad conditions now might seem a good idea if there are complicated months ahead for finding new contracts — such as summer, or Christmas time -, but it’ll prevent you from potentially finding a better client a little later in time (this is the so-called <i><a href="http://en.wikipedia.org/wiki/Opportunity_cost" target="_blank" title="Opportunity cost">Opportunity cost</a></i>).

-<strong>Lesson learned</strong>: Before committing to any contract, find out what the opportunity cost is.
+<strong>Lesson learnt</strong>: Before committing to any contract, find out what the opportunity cost is.

 ###Price###

-The most important advise we can give here is: do not undervalue yourself.
+The most important advice we can give here is: do not undervalue yourself.
 Not only because you will lose the opportunity cost (see above), but also because you are what you repeatedly do.
 That is, if your hourly rate is 70 euro, but you always offer friendly prices and end up working for 30 euro/hour, then you are a 30 euro/hour company.

 If your strategy is competing with price, skip this section: we’re not a good example.
 But if you compete with quality, your high rates are more justified.
 Specialized companies/individuals charge more per hour.